Constructing A Christ-Exalting Home

 The aim is not merely good kids.
 The aim is not nice kids, rich kids, or smart kids.
 It is kids that grow up to love the Lord their God with all that they are.
 That is the life changing, society changing, eternity impacting desire we must have.

 Biblically we see that parents have the primary role of teaching their kids God’s truth.
 This is true for various reasons.
-For one, “Research shows that even active students receive only forty hours or so of biblical instruction each year from their churches.
-Parents, on the other hand, have more than three thousand hours a year in which they’re constantly ‘teaching’ their children in some way,” whether good or bad.
+For one, research tells us that students receive only 40 hours or so of biblical instruction each year from their churches.
+Parents, however, have more than three thousand hours a year in which they’re constantly “teaching” their kids in some way, whether good or bad.

-“An extensive study of 272,400 teenagers conducted by USA Today Weekend Magazine found that 70 end Magazine 00 teenagers conducted by percent of teens identified their parents as the most important influences in their lives… Today’s research supports what the Bible has said for thousands of years: parents have the most important place in their child’s development.”
+“An extensive study of 272,400 teenagers conducted by USA Today Weekend Magazine found that 70 percent teens identified their parents as the most important influences in their lives… Today’s research supports what the Bible has said for thousands of years: parents have the most important place in their child’s development.”

 Similarly, Christian Smith concluded after extensive research: